 *I decided to re-upload this story because I shouldn’t feel bad about being at my worst – this was me 2 months ago

-Attempting to calm herself, Donna reached out to a mutual friend, Melissa, in the hope that someone knew where Terra was.
+Attempting to calm herself, Audrey reached out to a mutual friend, Nelly, in the hopes that someone knew where Terra was.
 A couple brief text exchanges between the two and it became apparent neither of them have heard from Terra for the past several days.
-Donna sent over the last message Terra had sent assuming her worst fear became reality.
-Another friend was alerted, Kelly.
-Kelly looked down at her phone to see when she sent her last message to Terra.
-Kelly had sent a text five days ago that was unanswered.
+Audrey sent over the last message Terra had sent assuming her worst fear became reality.
+Another friend was alerted, Katie.
+Katie looked down at her phone to see when she sent her last message to Terra.
+Katie had sent a text five days ago that was unanswered.
 “Can you go check on Terra’s apartment, I’m worried something might’ve happened to her”.

-Melissa drove out to the apartment, the panic seeping in.
+Nelly drove out to the apartment, the panic seeping in.
 She looked up to the dark windows and hurried to the door, quickly knocking.
 No response.
-As the terror set in, Melissa reached out to Terra’s mom for clues.
+As the terror set in, Nelly reached out to Terra’s mom for clues.

 Where in the world is Terra?